pyralspite413/CS1632_Fall2021/exercises/Supplement1/README.md

 stack_overflow.c:12!
 That is where the out of bounds array access happens.
 Below that line is the stack trace so we know the calling context.

-stack_pointer_return.c is a buggy program with a common error where a function returns a pointer to a local array.
+stack_pointer_return.c is another buggy program with a common error where a function returns a pointer to a local array.
 When the function returns, the local array is deallocated with the rest of the function frame as it is now out of scope, thereby leaving the pointer dangling.
-It leads to a segmentation fault:
+It leads to a segmentation
+fault:

 ```
 $ ./stack_pointer_return.bin